Posted on 4.7.2016

 Firewall rule comments

 It is now possible to add a comment to each firewall rule, both in the control panel and via our API.
-This allows you to specify the reason why a rule was created, either for yourself to remember for later or so other users of your account can see it when for example troubleshooting.
+This allows you to specify the reason why a rule was created, either for yourself to remember for later or so other users of your account can see it when, for example, troubleshooting.

 And a few more things…